Efficacy of single dose of an inactivated porcine circovirus type 2 (PCV2) whole-virus vaccine with oil adjuvant in piglets

 The WuHan strain of PCV2 (GenBank: FJ 598044) was used to prepare both the vaccine and the challenge inoculum for the animals.
 The virus was propagated in porcine kidney cells (PK-15) free of PCV1 contamination and grown in Minimal Essential Medium (MEM) containing 10% fetal bovine serum.
 The titer of the virus stock was 107 TCID50/ml.

-, with minor modifications.
+The PCV2 was produced according to the methods described by Tischer et al., with minor modifications.
 Briefly, the PCV2 WuHan strain was inoculated into PK-15 cells by one-step inoculation and incubated at 37 °C with 5% CO2 in MEM containing 10% fetal bovine serum.
 One day after seeding, the medium was removed, and the cultures were incubated with 300 mM D-glucosamine in Hank’s salt solution (HSS) for 30 min at 37°C in a volume sufficient to cover the monolayer.
 Thereafter, the treated PK-15 cell cultures were incubated in growth medium for two additional days in MEM containing 2% fetal bovine serum at 37°C with 5% CO2.
 The inoculated cells were frozen and thawed three times.
 After centrifugation at 5000 × g for 20 min, the supernatant was titered and then inactivated by incubation with formalin at a 0.3% final concentration for 48 hours at 37°C. Virus inactivation was confirmed by the inoculation of the formalin-treated samples into PK-15 cells.
 The formalin in the samples was then neutralized by the addition of one part 0.2% (w/v) sodium metabisulfite to 100 parts of vaccine.
 The titer of the virus suspension prior to inactivation was 107 TCID50/ml.
 The inactivated viral suspension was then mixed with an oil adjuvant (MARCOL 52, EXXonMobile, USA) at an appropriate ratio.